japila-books/spark-sql-internals/docs/FileFormat.md

-title: FileFormat

-# FileFormat -- Data Sources to Read and Write Data In Files
+# FileFormat &mdash; Data Sources to Read and Write Data In Files

 `FileFormat` is the <<contract, contract>> for <<implementations, data sources>> that <<buildReader, read>> and <<prepareWrite, write>> data stored in files.